Anna-Halaapiapi/holbertonschool-higher_level_programming/python-everything_is_object/task_29_Blog.md

 - This means all integers from -5 to 256 are created once, and then the same objects are reused throughout the program.
 - This is done because smaller integers are more commonly used (in loops, counters etc.), therefore this is useful for saving memory and improving performance.
 - Larger integers however may or may not be reused.
-- Even though integers are immutable and <i>can</i> be reused, Python doesn't because caching every integer would waste memory and impact performance.
+- Even though integers are immutable objects so <i>can</i> be reused, Python doesn't reuse all of them, because caching every integer would waste memory and impact performance.
 - In this example, 'a' and 'b' reference the same pre-allocated integer object, which is why a is b returns as True.
 ```python
 >>> a = 2